 What’s your post-65 KiwiSaver plan?

-Looking forward to the day when you can finally tap into your KiwiSaver?
+Looking forward to the day when you can finally tap into your KiwiSaver savings?
 Whether you’re nearing retirement or simply thinking about the long term, it’s good to have a plan in place to make your retirement nest egg last for as long as you need it to.

 So, here are some key things to keep in mind.